WhatsApp Message Templates

 2. In the pop-up window that follows, select the WhatsApp option.

 3. The platform will display another pop-up with a list of existing message templates and their status (Approved, Rejected, Pending).
-You can start from a blank message template.
+You start from a blank message template.

 1200

-The message template creation section consists of two steps
+The message template creation section consists of two steps: